Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/about-mcp.md

 ### Search tools (remote)

-Search tools allow discovering dbt resources with search.
+Search tools help you find dbt resources quickly.

-- `keyword_search`: Searches artifacts from dbt Platform runs by using exact string matching against fields such as code, descriptions, and names.
+- `keyword_search`: Searches artifacts from <Constant name="dbt_platform"/> runs by using exact string matching against fields such as code, descriptions, and names.
-- `get_related_models`: Uses semantic search to find dbt models that are similar to the query, but not necessarily an exact string match.
+- `get_related_models`: Uses semantic search to find dbt models that are similar to the query, even if there isn't an exact string match.

 ## MCP integrations